Skip to main content

 You can sort your feed in two ways:

-• Seeing all posts from a specific prospect together
+• Seeing all posts from a specific prospect together, one after another

 • Deciding which posts to engage with for each prospect